FAIRplus/the-fair-cookbook/content/recipes/infrastructure/openrefine-nvt_matched.md

 #### RelFinder

-Once we have informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)ion as a KG, it is useful to have tools to explore it.
+Once we have informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ion as a KG, it is useful to have tools to explore it.
 One such simple tool is [RelFinder](http://www.visualdataweb.org/relfinder.php) ).

 The tool can be pointed to a triplestore and allows discovering connections between two or more entities.